homestar92/ring-lardner-transcriptions/The Story of a Wonder Man.md

 She was always making mistakes, but was always quick to acknowledge them.

 I showed her the huge stadium in which Jack Dempsey had lost his title and I my shirt.
 I pointed out the spot where the ring had been located and the spot, six feet away from it, where I had sat.
-She was amazed when I informed her that the “‘house” had been sold out that night and exclaimed at the vast distance between the scene of battle and the most remote seats.
+She was amazed when I informed her that the “house” had been sold out that night and exclaimed at the vast distance between the scene of battle and the most remote seats.

-“Why, the people in some of those seats,” she said, “couldn’t really tell whether it was a fight or a schottische !”
+“Why, the people in some of those seats,” she said, “couldn’t really tell whether it was a fight or a schottische!”

 “Neither could I,” I replied, laughingly.